The Annual October 14th Deadline is Fast Approaching

 - Resides in a “service area” of a Medicare Part D plan.
 A “service area” is defined as a location that meets certain pharmacy access standards.
 Most individuals live in a service area.

 “Medicare Part D eligible individuals” may include active employees, employees who are disabled or on COBRA, retired employees, and their covered spouses and dependents.
-An employer may not know the Medicare eligibility status for all of these individuals, and we recommend employers provide the Notice to all covered individuals.
+Since employers may not know the Medicare eligibility status for all of these individuals, we recommend employers provide the Notice to all covered individuals.
 Please see Method of Delivery below for delivery to covered families living at the same address.

 Model Disclosure Notices

 The Centers for Medicaid and Medicare Services (CMS) provides guidance and model creditable and non-creditable coverage disclosure Notices on its website.
 While the templates are dated April 2011, no changes have been made to the standard language since that time.

 An employer may include multiple plan options in the same Notice, so long as the plans have the same creditable (or non-creditable) status.

 Although October 14th is the due date most associated with the Medicare Part D Notice, there are other times when Notice must be given to Medicare Part D eligible individuals.